microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 * **Configure TMR0 Peripheral**

-In this demo Timer 0 is used to generate periodic event for checking the CRC of the program memory.
+In this demo Timer 0 is used to generate a periodic event for checking the CRC of the program memory.
-Timer 0 period can be changed to change the CRC calculation frequency.
+Timer 0 period can be adjusted to change the CRC calculation frequency.

 * Verify that Timer is enabled
 * Select the clock pre-scaler as 1:32768
 * Select the clock source as LFINTOSC
 * Set the desired timer period.
-The period selected in this example is 20 s
+The period selected in this example is 20s
 * Enable Timer Interrupt

 ![tmr0](images/tmr0.png)